llgelarall/llgelarall/README.md

 Through my [personal blog](https://gisink.com), I share insights on both **research** and **education**, hoping to inspire others and contribute to the future of innovation and learning.

+☕ I'm a huge fan of fiction books, especially Harry Potter.
+In my free time, I love getting lost in a good book, and right now, my favorite author is Haruki Murakami—his storytelling is absolutely captivating.
+I'm also really into travel and culture documentaries.
+Lately, I've been really enjoying Home on Apple TV and The Reluctant Traveler.
+Besides that, I enjoy doing Hitlates (a mix of HIIT and Pilates) and driving, both of which help clear my mind and spark creative solutions.
 ---

 ## 🔭 About Me